stanleycyang/game-of-life-sample/code-challenge.md

 ## Evaluation Criteria (in order):

 1. Code readability, cleanliness and architecture (are you organizing your code in a logical, readable, and maintainable format)
-2. Solution Completeness (you found the right answer)
+2. Solution completeness (you found the right answer)

 ## Process: